LBCAssist

 9. Current Third-Party Service Providers and Data Sources

-- U.S. Census geocoding services for fallback address or location-related functions.
+• U.S. Census geocoding services for fallback address or location-related functions.
+This product uses the Census Bureau Data API but is not endorsed or certified by the Census Bureau.

 Provider's application infrastructure is not designed to store, and Provider does not knowingly store, full payment card numbers, card expiration dates, or card security codes, including CVV or CVC values.
 Stripe may collect, process, and store payment-method details as the payment processor.
 Provider may store Stripe customer, subscription, invoice, payment-status, and limited masked payment-method data as reasonably needed for billing, reconciliation, fraud prevention, support, audit, tax, dispute, and legal-compliance purposes.